-Roy Collins, M.D. is a Board Certified Attending Sports Psychiatrist & Wu Tsai Human Performance Alliance Clinician-Scientist at Stanford School of Medicine
+Roy Collins, M.D. is a Board-Certified Attending Sports Psychiatrist & Wu Tsai Human Performance Alliance Clinician-Scientist at the Stanford University School of Medicine

 About Dr. Collins